Solutions to Equilibrium HJB Equations for Time-Inconsistent Deterministic Linear Quadratic Control: Characterization and Uniqueness: Introduction

 \section{Introduction}

-Time-inconsistency describes a situation where, as time goes by, optimal policies determined in the past are no longer viewed as being optimal today and thus not being implemented.
-Individual decision makers with time-inconsistent preferences are therefore more likely to be ``dividuals''; there exist different selves at different points in time who may not act consistently among themselves.
+Time-inconsistency describes a situation where optimal policies determined in the past are no longer considered optimal today and, therefore, are not implemented.
+Individual decision-makers with time-inconsistent preferences are often referred to as ``dividuals'', signifying the existence of different selves at different points in time who may not act consistently among themselves.
 Consequently, dynamic decision making becomes time-inconsistent, hence time-inconsistent control problems arise.
 As is standard in the literature on decision making, time-inconsistent control problems are often considered within the intra-personal game theoretic framework and the corresponding equilibria are taken as solutions to such problems.\footnote{See, for example, \cite{phepol1968}; \cite{lai1997}; \cite{odorab1999}; \cite{krusmi2003} and \cite{lutmar2003}.}

-Behavioural scientists and economists have been studying time-inconsistency problems for more than sixty years\footnote{In economics, \cite{str1955} first observed that non-constant time preference rates result in time-inconsistent decisions.}.
+Behavioral scientists and economists have been studying time-inconsistency problems for more than sixty years\footnote{In economics, \cite{str1955} has observed that non-constant time preference rates result in time-inconsistent decisions.}.
 However, serious mathematical treatments to time-inconsistent control problems had not been available until around 15 years ago.
 Particularly, \cite{bjomur2009} introduce a systematic method to derive HJB equations for general time-inconsistent control problems.
 Since then, HJB equations have been widely used to construct intra-personal equilibria for time-inconsistent models in various areas\footnote{See, for example, \cite{harlai2013}, \cite{bjomurzho2014} and \cite{ebert2020weighted}.}.
 While most of literature on time-inconsistent control is focused on the existence of the solutions to the HJB equations, the uniqueness is relatively unexplored.
-As far as we know, \cite{ekepir2008} is the only paper that mentions the uniqueness result for the HJB equations, in which a non-uniqueness result is reported in a time-inconsistent portfolio management problem.
+As far as we know, The paper of \cite{ekepir2008} is the only one that mentions a uniqueness result for the HJB equations, in which a non-uniqueness result is reported in a time-inconsistent portfolio management problem.